Volunteer Job Description

 - Complete an extensive, independent review of each case:

-- face-to-face with child at least once a month;
+- Face-to-face meetings with youth regularly/weekly (a min of at least once a month);

-- Speak with the child and relevant adults (parents, family members, school officials, doctors and others involved in the child’s life who might have facts about the case);
+- Speak with the youth and relevant adults (parents, family members, school officials, doctors and others involved in the youth’s life who might have facts about the case);

 - Review appropriate records and reports;